Swag (bedroll): Modern use

 In Australia, the term swag is widely used to refer to a portable shelter used for camping or outdoor sleeping that acts as tent, sleeping bag and mattress combined in a single item.
 Originally designed to be carried by bush travellers on foot, the modern swag has grown in both size and weight and is intended for campers travelling with a vehicle.

 The modern swag is a waterproof canvas sleeping compartment that is sometimes insect-proof.
-Swags include a mattress (usually high density foam, 50 or 75mm thick).
+Swags include a mattress (usually high density foam, 50 or 75 mm thick).
 When rolled up the swag is relatively lightweight and compact, making it ideal for storage and transport.
 It is typically easy to erect, and roll up can be done quickly.
 Swags are still heavily used in Australia, by overlanders.
 There are still a large number of manufacturers actively making both standard and custom-design swags.
-The modern swag is designed for robustness and is marketed towards those travelling by vehicle – they are too heavy (10-20kg) and bulky to be transported long distances on foot.
+The modern swag is designed for robustness and is marketed towards those travelling by vehicle – they are too heavy (10–20kg) and bulky to be transported long distances on foot.
 Bushwalkers and hikers would use conventional lightweight tents and sleeping bags.
 More recently, several camping supply firms have produced readymade bedrolls along the pattern of the original swag.